 Cigarettes contain nicotine, which is a highly addictive.
 When you stop smoking‚ your body has to get used to not having nicotine and you may experience temporary withdrawal symptoms.
-These are uncomfortable but it is important for you to understand that what you are going through is actually a positive thing.
-These symptoms don't last for long and that your body is getting better.
+These can be uncomfortable but it is important for you to understand that what you are going through is actually a positive thing.
+These symptoms don't last for long and your body is getting better.

 Help and advice